Skip to content

 a) Training Sessions

-ECWR has held a number of training sessions focussing on the dangers
+ECWR has held a number of training sessions focussing on the dangers of female genital mutilation and early marriage, in addition to building capacity of literacy teachers and holding activity days for children.

 – the human body and understanding the value of every part;